Androgenesis: Induced androgenesis

 Humans sometimes induce androgenesis to create clonal lines in plants (specifically crops), fish, and silkworms.
 A common method of inducing androgenesis is through irradiation.
-The egg cells can have their nuclei inactivated by gamma ray, UV, or X-ray radiation before being fertilized with sperm or pollen.
-A 2015 study was successful in producing zebrafish adrogenones by cold-shocking just fertilized eggs, which prevents the first cleavage event that doubles the chromosome number after parthenogenesis, and then heat-shocking them to double their chromosome number.
+Egg cells can have their nuclei inactivated by gamma ray, UV, or X-ray radiation before being fertilized with sperm or pollen.
+A 2015 study was successful in producing zebrafish androgenones by cold-shocking just-fertilized eggs, which prevents the first cleavage event that doubles the chromosome number after parthenogenesis, and then heat-shocking them to double their chromosome number.